 In the late 90s, she embarked on a nursing career and in 2003 chose end-of-life care as her medical focus.
 The dying patients often shared their thoughts, fears, and visions around death with Ellie, and she was inspired to learn from them.
 She carried journals in her car to record the details of the profound conversations she and her patients were having.
 This was when the seeds of her book were planted.
 She wrote at length about the incredible unexplained events she was witnessing and the important lessons she was learning from these experts on death— the dying patients.

 In 2017, after many attempts to write the book, Stepping-Stones finally began to flow freely onto the pages for her.
 The process was cathartic, invigorating, and necessary.
 Ellie spent two years writing more than forty stories and has included ten of them in her first book Stepping-Stones ~Following a Pathway to the End of Life.

-Her second book, More Stepping-Stones~Unique Experiences and Vital Lessons Along Life’s Pathway, is due out late June 2021.
+Her second book, More Stepping-Stones~Unique Experiences and Vital Lessons Along Life’s Pathway, was released in early August of 2021.

 In 2000, Ellie embarked on a nursing career, and after graduation in 2003 decided the field of medicine she felt most connected to was hospice.
 She became certified as a Hospice and Palliative Care Nurse (CHPN) and later advanced her certification to become a Hospice and Palliative Care Nurse Educator (CHPNE).
 This enabled her to offer teaching on palliative care and pain management to physicians and nurses.
 She was one of the first Providers Orders for Life-Sustaining Treatment (POLST) educators trained in the state of New Hampshire.
 This was an effort to get patients’ health care wishes recognized and entered into their medical record.
 Ellie became a Certified Hospice Consultant through the Accreditation Commission for Health Care (ACHC).